hyunsukr/data_engineering/journal.md

 I really enjoyed the decorations of pytests.
 It was a great learning activity to get used to all the possiblities of pytest.

+## Module 4

+What were some things you learned in the module?

+- Makefiles.
+I would do all of this by hand just for the sake of doing them.
+I would look at it all individually, but learning about makefiles was great for looking at all components of a project/library together.

+What do you think were the most important concepts?

+- How to organize the makefile.
+We focused on tests and linux and working with the CLI, but this module brings them all together.

+- What was challenging for you?
+How can you learn it better?

+Nothing was hard.
+Clear instructions helped a lot.

+- Which parts did you enjoy?

+I liked the small debugging session because it made me look at the code more deeper.